-While many cats live a long and happy life, there comes a time when you might notice that your cat's quality of life is being compromised and you'll have to make the difficult decision to have your pet euthanased.
+While many cats live a long and happy life, there comes a time when you might notice that your cat's quality of life is being compromised.

 Alternatively, your cat can be buried in a pet cemetery.
 Most ceremonies can be followed by a short memorial service.
 If you would prefer to bury your cat in your garden, check with your local authority to ensure this is allowed.

 Losing a pet is never easy and can be a traumatic experience.
-If you need help and support, visit the grief and loss pages on our website, where you'll find contact details of our designated Paws to Listen telephone service.
+If you need help and support, you can visit our grief and loss pages, where you'll find contact details of our designated Paws to Listen telephone service.